shakesco/shakesco-docs/content/docs/autopayments/checkout.md

 This is a POST request
 {{< /callout >}}

+Before requesting, check if the payer is a business or user.
+Businesses and customers have different [charges](https://shakesco.com/charges) per every successful transaction.
+To check which payer you are requesting, [check here](../api#check-payer)

 To get the URL, send a request to this url `https://autopay.shakesco.com/start_session`.
 Here is an Example:

 ```javascript {filename="index.js"}